pauljickling/notes/terminal/sed_and_awk.md

 You can also use single quotation marks for the search and replace operation if you need to look for double quotation marks.
 And of course you can use the backslash to escape any characters that have a special meaning in bash.

+The `&` character indicates a matched pattern where you don't necessarily know what the exact pattern will be.
+For example, lets say you want to put parenthesis around a particular matched pattern, you could write `sed "s/[a-z]*/(&)/g" file`

 ### Sed on Macs

 If you want to use a Sed script that works equally well on Mac's version of Linux along with other Linux OSs you should supply the `-i.bak` flag which will create a backup file that you are editing.